cloudevents/spec/cloudevents/bindings/amqp-protocol-binding.md

 separator is not permitted for property identifiers (see section 3.8.1.1 of [JMS2.0][JMS20]).

-CloudEvents AMQP consumers SHOULD understand the "cloudEvents" prefix with both, the '\_' and the ':' separators as permitted within the constraints of the client model.
+CloudEvents AMQP consumers SHOULD understand the "cloudEvents" prefix with both the '\_' and the ':' separators as permitted within the constraints of the client model.
 JMS 2.0 AMQP consumers MUST understand the '\_' separator; they cannot understand the ':' separator as per the cited JMS constraints.